 My car is on finance or hire purchase

 The most common enquiry that we receive via our helpline or enquiry form is that ‘my car is on finance or hire purchase and has been clamped’.
-Although the regulations expressly provide that a bailiff may only take control of goods belonging to the debtor, this does not automatically mean that a car that is on finance on hire purchase vehicle cannot be taken into control.
+Although the regulations expressly provide that a bailiff may only take control of goods belonging to the debtor, this does not automatically mean that a car that is on finance cannot be taken into control.
 The deciding factor will be the type of finance agreement and the amount of equity/ beneficial interest that may remain in the vehicle if it were sold and remaining finance paid off.
+Please see our separate heading below on Hire Purchase.

 The different types of finance agreements